What Is Hypertension?

 What Causes a Hypertension?

 Blood pressure is given as a reading of two numbers, such as 110/70.
 The higher number (systolic) is the pressure when the heart beats.
-The diastolic, or lower number shows the pressure between the heartbeats, while the relaxed heart is refilling with blood.
-Normal blood pressure readings are lower than 120/80.
+The diastolic, or lower number, shows the tension between the heartbeats while the open seat refills with blood.
+Regular blood pressure readings are lower than 120/80.
 The cause of most hypertension is unknown.
 Occasionally, conditions of the kidney or adrenal gland are the cause of high blood pressure.

-There are several factors that may cause high blood pressure, but the exact cause is unknown.
+Several factors may cause high blood pressure, but the exact cause is unknown.
 The following factors may increase one’s risk for high blood pressure:

 - Overweight or obesity